CHAPTER 3

 3-3-110 Use of Water.

-The Chief of the Fire Department, or other officer in charge, shall have the right to use water from any source for the purpose of extinguishing fires or for saving property in danger of being destroyed by fire.
+The Fire Chief, or other officer in charge, shall have the right to use water from any source for the purpose of extinguishing fires or for saving property in danger of being destroyed by fire.

 3-3-111 Investigation of Fire.

-The Fire Chief, or in his absence his assistants in charge of the fire, shall, after its extinguishment, make a prompt and thorough investigation of the cause of the fire, the time of alarm, the amount of loss and insurance, a description of the affected building and premises, and shall secure all other useful information and data available and record the same, and shall report the same to the City Council at such times as it may direct.
+The Fire Chief, or other officer in charge of the fire, shall, after its extinguishment, make a prompt and thorough investigation of the cause of the fire and shall make a written report on each incident.
 If the officer making this investigation determines that the fire appears to be of suspicious origin, he may notify the State Fire Marshal to that effect.